japerribay/mqtt-broker/README.md

 # mqtt-broker
-Development of a containerized MQTT message broker.
+Development of a containerized MQTT message broker that can be configured before building the image.
 The MQTT protocol provides a lightweight method of carrying out messaging using a publish/subscribe model.
 This makes it suitable for Internet of Things messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers.

 ## Development environment
 The custom docker image has been developed using the official [Eclipse Mosquitto](https://hub.docker.com/_/eclipse-mosquitto) image as a starting point.
 [Eclipse Mosquitto](https://mosquitto.org/) is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.